top of page

 She honed her performance skills as an actress and used these to facilitate drama workshops with the aim of enhancing personal communication and confidence with young offenders, migrants and refugees.
 She heard stories of conflict and violence, of journeys through the prison system and across borders that often left people on the edges of society.
 Her exposure to these stories and her strong belief in equality as well as interest in other cultures were part of her decision to do an MA in Human Rights.
 This led to her specialising in the use of drama in post conflict societies such as Sierra Leone and Bosnia Herzegovina, and she is now a trustee of Most Mira, a charity that uses the creative arts to develop tolerance across cultures in Bosnia.

-Sue initially trained at the International School of Storytelling under renowned storytellers Roi D’Or and Ashley Ramsden, gaining the skills to craft and perform as a storyteller and then honed these skills working with Shonaleigh and Ben Haggarty.
-She entered the world of professional storytelling.
+Sue initially trained at the International School of Storytelling under renowned storytellers Roi D’Or and Ashley Ramsden, gaining the skills to craft and perform as a storyteller.
+She entered the world of professional storytelling for both adults and children.
 Additionally she trained with the school Narrative Therapy and Human Givens developing her narrative knowledge to underpin her work as a coach and facilitator.

 Storytelling is an ancient art form and has the ability to transform and inform.
 Stories help make sense of life and give value to yourself and others.
-Sue facilitates and hosts tailor made courses and workshops for small groups and individuals in order to reflect, learn, change and grow.
-She works with people in the corporate and public sector, her most recent clients being NATO and Essex County Council, with varied age groups in schools and in the local hospice.
+Sue facilitates tailor made courses and workshops for teams and small groups in order to reflect, learn, change and grow.
+More recently clients have included NHS Trusts, notably the Grenfell post-fire Mental Health team helping them tell the story of their interventions, or helping clinicians detail their new approach to acute mental health treatment in order to inspire other practitioners to follow suit.

 The variety of the experience is what drives her passion for this work - Sue believes that everyone's story is important and that everyone has the capacity for life long growth and change.